benosment/NB-python/README.md

 NB-python
 =========

-Python implementation of Naive Bayes
+Python implementation of Naive Bayes with Adaboost

+Data sets are from UC Irvine Machine Learning repository